Perfect Southern Cornbread Recipe: Secrets to the Best Flavor

 • Buttermilk: The tangy buttermilk adds moisture and enhances the flavor.

-• Eggs: Eggs bind the ingredients together and help the bread rise.
+• Eggs: Eggs act as a binding agent, holding the ingredients together while aiding in the bread’s rise.

 Many recipes skip flour entirely, focusing on cornmeal for that authentic Southern texture.
 A little baking powder or baking soda is often added to help the bread rise and create a light texture.